 This is pretty much my advice for any festival or fair.
 There have been years, where purchasing food was completely out of budget for us, but when we can, we try to plan for a little something.
-We also always have car snacks and Gatorade!
+We also always have car snacks and water or Gatorade!

 5. Grab a Daily Program/map on your way in and take a few moments to plan a loose strategy.

 We somehow missed the programs.
 They are conspicuously placed at the entrance, but we missed them.
 Therefore, we did not have a map or any sort of plan.
 Although this was not the issue that it was with the State Fair (where a plan is essential), we still would have gone to a few more places had we taken a moment to strategize.
 The Minnesota Renaissance Festival's website has a list of Family Friendly activities -- many of them free and many of which we missed.